 Preventing Eye Injuries Saves Time and Money

 Then there are the indirect costs involved, some of which just cannot be quantified.
-They include pain and suffering of the employee, customer quality issues, loss of business, overtime costs, time and interruptions in productivity.
-Also, there are often additional costs associated with the impact on overall employee morale because of the accident.
+They include pain and suffering of the employee, customer quality issues, loss of business, overtime costs, time, and interruptions in productivity.
+There are also often additional costs associated with the impact on overall employee morale because of accidents.

-Safety eyewear, most costing just a few dollars, are a cost-effective solution for comprehensive eye protection.
-Employees who consistently wear safety glasses prevents having to pay the rising costs associated with eye injuries.
+Safety eyewear, many costing just a few dollars, are a cost-effective solution for comprehensive eye protection.
+Employees who consistently wear safety glasses prevent having to pay the rising costs associated with eye injuries.
 Safety eyewear saves both time and money by preventing many injuries from happening in the first place.
 They also reduce the severity of the injuries that do occur.

 The Benefits of Safety Eyewear Go Beyond Safety

 The choices in safety eyewear abound with various frame styles and lens colors.
 Safety eyewear exists for everyone from motorcycle riders and athletes to construction workers and welders.
-While they can prevent the majority of eye injuries, the benefits of safety eyewear go beyond protection from everyday hazards.
+In addition to preventing most eye injuries, the benefits of safety eyewear go beyond protection from everyday hazards.

-With the right lens choice, safety eyewear can enhance vision and help a person see clearly.
-Lens options ranging from anti-fog, polarized to a variety of lens tints, increase comfort and convenience for different conditions.
+With the right lens choice, safety eyewear can also enhance vision and help a person see clearly.
+Lens options ranging from anti-fog and polarized to a variety of lens tints increase comfort and convenience for many different conditions.